tuacker/markusbodner.com/content/post/Large-Navigation-Title-Not-Hiding-On-Scroll.md

 tags = ["Swift", "iOS"]
 +++

 iOS 11 introduced large navigation bar titles.
 They look great and you should use them on main views.
 When you use large titles on a ```UITableViewController``` everything works as expected.
-On scroll the large title hides with a nice animation and returns to a normal smaller one.
+On scroll the large title hides with a nice animation and returns to a normal smaller one.<!--more-->

 There exist two bugs which can prevent the title from showing up.
 If you set ```prefers large title``` on the navigation bar in the storyboard the setting does not get picked up.
 I recommend you add the following to the controller you want the large navigation title.